akajuvonen/akajuvonen.github.io/_posts/2019-01-02-python-workflow.md

 ---
 layout: post
-title:  "Notes about Python Workflow"
+title:  "Notes about Python Workflow and Dependency Management"
 ---

 I have been trying to find an optimal workflow for my work and personal needs.